 Loan: Not for loan

-Access & Further information: Please contact the Ask the Library
+Access & Further information: Please Ask the Library

 The Bob Hawke Collection focuses on items of historical and political interest and includes Hawke's personal papers, photographs, newspaper clippings, audio and video recordings including oral history, posters and original artworks.